kotlinx/ast/README.md

 `kotlinx.ast` is a multiplatform project, but currently, JVM is the only supported target.
 Support for JS and native is planned.

-Both `antlr-java` and `antlr-kotlin` are supported on the JVM.
+`antlr-java`, `antlr-optimized` and `antlr-kotlin` are supported on the JVM.
 Multiplatform support (Kotlin Native and Kotlin JavaScript) for `antlr-kotlin` is planned.
-Because `antlr-java` is JVM-only, support for other platforms is not possible.
+Because `antlr-java` and `antlr-optimized` are JVM-only, support for other platforms is not possible.

 ## Prior art
 [kastree](https://github.com/cretz/kastree) is using the kotlin compiler for parsing, it can only parse kotlin files.
-JS and native support is not possible. kastree is currently not under active development.
+JS and native support is not possible. 'kastree` is currently not under active development.

 ## Example